sstaub/mbedTickers/README.md

 1. "Download": https://github.com/sstaub/mbedTickers/archive/master.zip the Master branch from GitHub.
 2. Unzip and modify the folder name to "mbedTickers"
-3. Move the modified folder on your Library folder (On your `Libraries` folder inside Sketchbooks or Arduino software).
+3. Move the modified folder in your Library folder (e.g. in your `lib` folder inside PlatformIO).

 ## How to use